David Fisher (artist): Career

-It is even possible to purchase prints of some of the service station murals.

-During this period, he also undertook a number of notable commissions, including working for RoadChef, Royal Saudi Air Force, The Personalised Plates website, Qaboos bin Said al Said, the Sultan of Oman, National Giro and the Property Services Agency.
+During this period, he also undertook a number of commissions, including working for RoadChef, Royal Saudi Air Force, The Personalised Plates website, Qaboos bin Said al Said, the Sultan of Oman, National Giro and the Property Services Agency.

 After working for 25 years in the corporate field, he moved towards more personal choices for his art, specialising in detailed landscapes, seascapes and portraits in both oil and watercolour.

 In 2008 he won the Holburne Museum of Art's biennial portrait competition for Dead Man Posing, a portrait of Philip Ledbury from Frome, an artist who had been diagnosed with leukaemia.
 The prize was a commission of £5,000 for a portrait to be added to the Holburne's collection of portraiture.
 The panel of judges included the author Victoria Glendinning, John Leighton, Director of the National Galleries of Scotland and the artist Humphrey Ocean RA.
 They presented the award to him at a ceremony on 17 October.

 He belonged to the Old Bakery Artists group that has been meeting monthly in Radstock since 2000.
 He died of cancer on 21 March 2013.